Miscellaneous Books and Magazines

 ISBN: N/A

-Review: This volume contained a number of very well written and interesting articles, from the 601 carrot Lesotho diamond to Great Jewel Robberies: Thieves, Time & Places it had a lot of really well written articles.
-These books are a time capsule sorts, you get to look back on what people found interesting in the world of minerals at the time and touch on topics I have never thought about before such as the article Minerals in Advertising.
+Review: This volume contained a number of very well-written and interesting articles, from the 601 carrot Lesotho diamond to Great Jewel Robberies: Thieves, Time & Places it had a lot of really well-written articles.
+These books are a time capsule sorts, you get to look back on what people found interesting in the world of minerals at the time and touch on topics I have never thought about before, such as the article Minerals in Advertising.